ungoogled-software/ungoogled-chromium/DEVELOPING.md

 The [GitHub Wiki](//github.com/Eloston/ungoogled-chromium/wiki) contains some additional information that changes more frequently.

+## Notes on updating base bundles

+To develop a better understanding of base bundles, have a look through [DESIGN.md](DESIGN.md) *and* the existing base bundles.
+Reading only DESIGN.md may make it difficult to develop intuition of the configuration system, and only exploring existing base bundles may not lead you to the whole picture.

+Anytime the base bundles or patches are modified, use `developer_utilities/validate_config.py` to run several sanity checking algorithms.

 ## Workflow of updating patches

 Tested on Debian 9.0 (stretch).
 Exact instructions should work on any other Linux or macOS system with the proper dependencies.